 • If you are dealing with a very young hedgehog, remember that they can only digest goat’s milk.
 It is also important to ensure that they do not overheat on a very hot heat pad or hot water bottle.

 • If you are feeding hedgehogs in the wild or temporarily, while they are in your care, never provide milk as hedgehogs are lactose intolerant.
 Cat or dog food and cat/dog biscuits are ideal.
-Dried or live mealworms are also beneficial and are available from pet shops.

 • Never give hedgehogs fish flavoured food or bread as these upset their digestive system.
 Always leave water out, as dry spells can result in serious dehydration.

 • Never spray a hedgehog with cat or dog flea spray.